More and more people are really interested in tiny house floor plans nowadays.

-This little American Gothic Revival house is not only for those of you who are crazy about Holloween.
+This little American Gothic Revival house is not only for those of you who are crazy about Halloween.
 The biggest advantage of building a Gothic tiny house would be standing out from all other “generic” small homes.
 Imagine how easy it will be to give directions to friends or a delivery person.
 They will never miss it and even if they did, your neighbors will know for sure how to guide them in the right direction.

-6. Classic and Elegant Santa Cruz
+6. Classic and Elegant Santa Cruz Tiny House

 Santa Cruz is another gorgeous example of a little 440-square-foot house that is classy and functional.
 All rooms have exits to spacious covered porches to enjoy warm Southern nights.

-All you need is a 1,000 sq/ft piece of land to build this beauty.
+In general, all you need is a 1,000 sq/ft piece of land to build this beauty.
 It can be a perfect guest house, a get-away retreat, or a she-shed.